 Many people visiting our website are interested in tutorials about using Bluetooth technology.
-If you want to know what Bluetooth is, the different versions of implementations that exist, how Bluetooth came to life, and how to get Bluetooth on a computer with Windows, read this article.
-We promise that it will prove to be an exciting and useful read.
+If you want to know what Bluetooth is on a computer, a phone, or any other device, how Bluetooth works and what are its different versions of implementations, how Bluetooth came to life, and how to get Bluetooth on a computer with Windows, read this article.
+We promise that it will prove to be an exciting and useful read that anyone can understand:

-Bluetooth is a wireless form of radio communication designed for transferring data over short-range distances, between different types of devices.
-Bluetooth uses the same 2.4 GHz operating radio frequency as the Wi-Fi 802.11b and 802.11g standards but needs a lot less power to do it.
-In simple words, Bluetooth wireless communication has a short range, slow data transfer rates, but also low power usage.
+Bluetooth is a wireless form of radio communication designed for transferring data over short-range distances between different types of devices.
+Bluetooth uses the same 2.4 GHz operating radio frequency as the Wi-Fi 4 (802.11n) and Wi-Fi 6 (802.11ax) wireless networking standards but needs much less power.
+In simple words, Bluetooth wireless communication has a short range, slow data transfer rates, and low power usage.

 There are four main types of Bluetooth radios: from Class 1 to Class 4:

 - Class 1 Bluetooth is used in industrial environments.
 It provides a range of up to 100 meters (328 feet), but it uses quite a bit of electrical power - 100 mW.

 - Class 2 Bluetooth is the most common, especially on mobile devices, as it uses only 2.5 mW of power and provides a range of up to 10 meters (33 feet).

 - Class 3 uses 1 mW of power and provides a range of only 1 meter (3.3 feet).

 - Class 4 can use a maximum of 0.5 mW of power and has a range of fewer than 0.5 meters (1.64 feet).

 Bluetooth technology is used in many different types of devices.
 Some devices with Bluetooth radio chips are not even close to what we would think of as Bluetooth-enabled.